PracticalAstronomyCrew/knowledgebase/docs/source/pm/p16-properties-comet.rst

     * Observation Time

-        * You will be observing HALF a night shift.
+        * You will be observing HALF a night.

     * Target Selection

-        * You should select a comet that is bright enough to observe, and it sufficiently far from the sun that you can observe it for a good portion of the night.
+        * You should select a comet that is bright enough to observe, is high enough in the sky and far from the sun that you can observe it for a good portion of the night.

     * Observations

-        * You should take multiple images that you can later stack in multiple different bands, use a finder chart to make sure that you are observing the comet
+        * You should take multiple images that you can later stack in multiple different bands, use a finder chart to make sure that you are observing the comet.
-        * You should use all broad band filters available to obtain as much data as possible from the comet.
+        * You should use all broad band filters available to obtain as much data as possible from the comet (that means take flats in each filter!).
 The outer parts of the comet are the most interesting, so you need multiple images that you can stack to obtain the highetst signal to noise.

-Data Ananlysis:
+Data Analysis:
 ^^^^^^^^^^^^^^^